-ABSTRACT:
+19 ABSTRACT:

-Frozen ground has an important role in regional hydrological cycles and ecosystems, particularly on the Qinghai-Tibetan Plateau (QTP), which is characterized by high elevations and a dry climate.
-This study modified a distributed, physically-based hydrological model and applied it to simulate long-term (1971-2013) changes in frozen ground and the effects on hydrology in the upper Heihe basin, northeastern QTP.
-The model was validated against data obtained from multiple ground-based observations.
-Based on model simulations, we analyzed spatio-temporal changes in frozen soils and their effects on hydrology.
-Our results show that the area with permafrost shrank by 8.8% (approximately 500 km2), predominantly in areas with elevations between 3500 m and 3900 m.
-The maximum depth of seasonally frozen ground decreased at a rate of approximately 0.032 m·decade-1, and the active layer thickness over the permafrost increased by approximately 0.043 m·decade-1.
-Runoff increased significantly during the cold season (November-March) due to an increase in liquid soil moisture caused by rising soil temperatures.
+20 Frozen ground has an important role in regional hydrological cycles and ecosystems,

+21 especially on the Qinghai-Tibetan Plateau (QTP), which is characterized by high hydrological model and applied it to simulate the long-term (from 1971 to 2013)

+22 elevations and a dry climate.
+This study modified a distributed physically based is located on the northeastern QTP.
+The model was carefully validated against data

+24 changes in frozen ground and the effects on hydrology in the upper Heihe basin, which

+26 obtained from multiple ground-based observations.
+Based on the model simulations, in areas with elevations between 3500 m and 3900 m.
+The maximum frozen depth of

+27 we analyzed the changes in frozen soils and their effects on the hydrology.
+The results

+28 showed that the permafrost area shrank by 8.8% (approximately 500 km2), especially m decade-1.
+Runoff increased significantly during the cold season (November-March) due to the increase in liquid soil moisture caused by rising soil temperatures.
 Areas in which permafrost changed into seasonally frozen ground at high elevations showed especially large increases in runoff.
 Annual runoff increased due to increased precipitation, the base flow increased due to changes in frozen soils, and the actual evapotranspiration increased significantly due to increased precipitation and soil warming.
 The groundwater storage showed an increasing trend, indicating that a reduction in permafrost extent enhanced the groundwater recharge.
-KEYWORDS: permafrost; seasonally frozen ground; soil moisture; ground temperature; runoff